Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [Exa Migration Guide](https://docs.exa.com/migration)
+- [Exa Search Reference](https://docs.exa.ai/reference/search)

 For advanced troubleshooting, see `exa-advanced-troubleshooting`.